Mryiyuan/lcc_rag_chain/README.md

 4. Use the interface to:
    - Ask questions in the main text area
-   - Upload PDF research documents in the sidebar
+   - Upload PDF documents in the sidebar
    - View model configuration information

 ## Modules Description